SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 **Example:**

-If you create a custom property for "building color" and the color must be either black, white or grey, you have to provide these options separated by a colon when creating the custom property.
+If you create a custom property for "building color" and the color must be either black, white or grey, you have to provide these options separated by a comma when creating the custom property.

 ![Custom property enumeration](/images/dtm/custom-property/dtm-property-library-type-enum.png)